Pope John Paul The Great High School

 |Contract Amount:||$48.0 M|

-- Washington Contractor Award Winner for New Construction, Associated General Contractors
+- Washington Contractor Award Winner For New Construction

 HESS was the Design-Builder for the new Diocese of Arlington Catholic High School located in Prince William County, Virginia.
 The new high school is the Diocese’ fourth diocesan high school—the first to be built in over two decades.
 The school opened in August 2008 and was built to accommodate 1,000 students.
 HESS worked with the architect and owner in providing creative and innovative solutions for this complex project involving scope, budget and schedule constraints.